NimaAra/Easy.Logger/README.md

 ```csharp
 logService.Configure(new FileInfo(@"path-to-your-log4net-config-file"));
 ```

+\* Any change to the lo4net configuration file will be reflected immediately without the need to restart the application.

 Now that you have an instance of the `ILogService`, you can get a logger using the `GetLogger()` method in three different ways: